-4. Applicant has no Debarments and/or Suspensions - In accordance with 2 CFR 2424, no award of federal funds may be made to debarred or suspended applicants, or those proposed to be debarred or suspended from doing business with the Federal Government.

-5. Applicant has Accounting System - HUD will not award or disburse funds to applicants that do not have a financial management system that meets federal standards as described at 2 CFR 200.302.
-HUD may arrange for a survey of financial management systems for applicants selected for award who have not previously received federal financial assistance or where HUD Program officials have reason to question whether a financial management system meets federal standards, or for applicants considered high risk based on past performance or financial management findings.

-6. Disclosed any violations of Federal criminal law - Applicants must disclose in a timely manner, in writing to HUD, all violations of Federal criminal law involving fraud, bribery, or gratuity violations potentially affecting the Federal award.
+- 4. Applicant has no Debarments and/or Suspensions.
+In accordance with 2 CFR 2424, no award of federal funds may be made to debarred or suspended applicants, or those proposed to be debarred or suspended from doing business with the Federal Government. - 5.
+Applicant has Accounting System.
+HUD will not award or disburse funds to applicants that do not have a financial management system that meets federal standards as described at 2 CFR 200.302.
+HUD may arrange for a survey of financial management systems for applicants selected for award who have not previously received federal financial assistance or where HUD Program officials have reason to question whether a financial management system meets federal standards, or for applicants considered high risk based on past performance or financial management findings. - 6.
+Disclosed any violations of Federal criminal law.
+Applicants must disclose in a timely manner, in writing to HUD, all violations of Federal criminal law involving fraud, bribery, or gratuity violations potentially affecting the Federal award.
 Failure to make required disclosures can result in any of the remedies described in 2 CFR §200.338, Remedies for noncompliance, including suspension or debarment.
-This mandatory disclosure requirement also applies to subrecipients of HUD funds who must disclose to the pass-through entity from which it receives HUD funds.

-7. Demonstrated they are Eligible Project Applicants - Eligible project applicants for the CoC Program Competition are, under 24 CFR 578.15, nonprofit organizations, States, local governments, and instrumentalities of State and local governments.
+This mandatory disclosure requirement also applies to subrecipients of HUD funds who must disclose to the pass-through entity from which it receives HUD funds. - 7.
+Demonstrated they are Eligible Project Applicants.
+Eligible project applicants for the CoC Program Competition are, under 24 CFR 578.15, nonprofit organizations, States, local governments, instrumentalities of State and local governments, Indian Tribes and TDHE (as defined in section 4 of the Native American Housing Assistance and Self-Determination Act of 1996 (25 U.S.C.
+4103) (TDHEs)).
 Public housing agencies, as such term is defined in 24 CFR 5.100, are eligible without limitation or exclusion.
-Neither for-profit entities nor Indian tribes are eligible to apply for grants or to be subrecipients of grant funds.

-8. Submitted the required certifications as specified in the NOFA (i.e, certification the project is consistent with the local Consolidated Plan).

-9. Demonstrated the project is cost-effective, including costs of construction, operations, and supportive services with such costs not deviating substantially from the norm in that locale for the type of structure or kind of activity.

-10. Demonstrated they participate in HMIS, or will be willing to - Project applicants, except Collaborative Applicants that only receive awards for CoC planning costs must agree to participate in a local HMIS system.
+For-profit entities are ineligible to apply for grants or to be subrecipients of grant funds. - 8.
+Submitted the required certifications as specified in the NOFO (i.e. certification the project is consistent with the local Consolidated Plan). - 9.
+Demonstrated the project is cost-effective, including costs of construction, operations, and supportive services with such costs not deviating substantially from the norm in that locale for the type of structure or kind of activity. - 10.
+Demonstrated they participate in HMIS, or will be willing to.
+Project applicants, except Collaborative Applicants that only receive awards for CoC planning costs must agree to participate in a local HMIS system.
 However, in accordance with Section 407 of the Act, any victim service provider that is a recipient or subrecipient must not disclose, for purposes of HMIS, any personally identifying information about any client.
 Victim service providers must use a comparable database that complies with the federal HMIS data and technical standards.
-While not prohibited from using HMIS, legal services providers may use a comparable database that complies with federal HMIS data and technical standards, if deemed necessary to protect attorney client privilege.

-11. Demonstrated Project Meets Minimum Project Standards - HUD will assess all new projects for the following minimum project eligibility, capacity, timeliness, and performance standards.
+While not prohibited from using HMIS, legal services providers may use a comparable database that complies with federal HMIS data and technical standards, if deemed necessary to protect attorney client privilege. - 11.
+Demonstrated Project Meets Minimum Project Standards.
+HUD will assess all new projects for the following minimum project eligibility, capacity, timeliness, and performance standards.
 Please note that these are minimum threshold criteria.
-To be considered as meeting project quality threshold, all new projects must meet all of the following criteria: (a) Project applicants and potential subrecipients must have satisfactory capacity, drawdowns, and performance for existing grant(s) that are funded under the SHP, S+C, or CoC Program, as evidenced by timely reimbursement of subrecipients, regular drawdowns, and timely resolution of any monitoring findings;
+To be considered as meeting project quality threshold, all new projects must meet all of the following criteria: - (a) Project applicants and potential sub-recipients must have satisfactory capacity, drawdowns, and performance for existing grant(s) that are funded under the SHP, S+C, or CoC Program, as evidenced by timely reimbursement of sub-recipients, regular drawdowns, and timely resolution of any monitoring findings; - (b) For expansion projects, project applicants must clearly articulate the part of the project that is being